-Cheap Vegan Food in Williamsburg
+Vegan Williamsburg Eats

 $ Oasis – Omni, Vegan options

 My Polish American friend, born and raised in Greenpoint, saved me and my hunger during our college days.
 She’s always been a fan of the quick and cheap but quality eats.

 Nowadays it kicks the chickpeas out of Mamoun’s in Manhattan with the help of great toppings.
 Poise your taste buds for a pickled punch.
 Red cabbage turned bright purple, red onions turned hot pink, and many more vinegary bits will blast your pleasure brain waves into higher frequencies.
 Expect a post-meal sour burp – or two.
+BELCH.
+Excuse me.